af-silva/cartographer_ros/README.md

 the need to compile using catkin_make_isolated and assuming that the libraries Cartographer and Ceres are pre-installed in the system, removing the need to compile every time.
+I don't own for any means this project, the modifications made here have as main objective simplify tha usage of the project within any ROS catkin project without any modifications or use of other tools If you found anything that can be improved please create a issue.

+For more licence information please refer to the LICENCE file included with the project, or visit the official project page at github.com/googlecartographer/cartographer

 ..
 Copyright 2016 The Cartographer Authors